wonhee3472/Da_Vinci_Code/README.md

 ### Abstract:

-We use 100k labelled sources from **The Sloan Digital Sky Survey** (here on referred to as SDSS) data release 17 to apply various machine learning models to classify Stars, Galaxies and Quasars based on spectral characterisitcs.
+Apply various machine learning models to classify Stars, Galaxies, and Quasars based on spectral characteristics using 100k labeled sources from **The Sloan Digital Sky Survey** (SDSS) data release 17.

 ### Purpose: